scisneros/ria-test/README.md

 It is made using Vue.js, with Vuetify for styles.

 The required scope was achieved, except for the 5 days forecast, as at the time of developing the provided API key was not valid for the daily forecast API.
 Nonetheless, the frontend part was implemented, with those values hardcoded instead.
+Also, hourly forecast was made on a 3-hour-basis, for the same reasons.

 Bonus tasks (city search) were not implemented.